 Classic Canes: The Unconventional Beginning of a Walking Stick Brand

 Classic Canes is a very unusual business with a correspondingly unique history:

-In the late 1970s, Ben and Diana Porter bought Warren House (above), a romantic but ruined property set deep in a Somerset woodland.
+In the late 1970s, Ben and Diana Porter bought Warren House (pictured above), a romantic but ruined Tudor hunting lodge set deep in a Somerset woodland.
 They fell in love with the location, gradually rebuilt the house and discovered the surrounding woodland was suitable for growing the raw material for walking sticks.
 At the time, there was a walking stick factory in Surrey, England, which was delighted to buy the wooden raw material supplied by the Porters.
 On a visit to the factory, Diana saw the finished products and thought there could be a market for them in the West Country.
 The company's logo, featuring a man, his thumbstick and his golden retriever was designed by Diana at the outset, herself a breeder of champion golden retrievers.

-Today, Classic Canes Limited supplies a range of over 700 products to retailers in approximately 40 countries.
-Ben and Diana's daughter, Charlotte Gillan, is the managing director.
-Diana is also a director.
-Ben is now semi-retired but maintains an interest as a shareholder (see our The Team page), while other family members assist with diverse duties from representing the company at trade fairs to modelling for lifestyle photographs.
+Today, Classic Canes Limited supplies a range of over 500 traditional and contemporary products to retailers in approximately 30 countries.
+Charlotte is the managing director and Diana, now semi-retired, remains a director.
+Ben is retired but maintains an interest as a shareholder (see our The Team page) and is remembered fondly by many of our long-standing customers.

-Classic Canes fine quality walking sticks, seat sticks and umbrellas are today stocked by many types of retailers, including gift shops, garden centres, mobility retailers, department stores, gentlemen's outfitters, country clothing stores, hardware stores and accessories shops.
+Classic Canes fine quality walking sticks, seat sticks and umbrellas are today stocked by many types of retailers, including gift shops, garden centres, mobility retailers, department stores, gentlemen's outfitters, country clothing stores, hardware stores, mail order catalogues and accessories shops.
 Many stockists also sell online; please see our Find A Stockist page for details.